 APA-Recognized Specialties in Professional Psychology

-The study and practice of psychology draws from a number of disciplines, including medicine, sociology, biology, anthropology, and linguistics, among others, which is why there are so many subspecialties.
+The study and practice of psychology draws from a number of disciplines, including medicine, sociology, biology, anthropology, and linguistics, among others, which is why there are so many different types of psychology careers.
 The American Psychological Association recognizes the following specialties in professional psychology:

 - Clinical neuropsychology